auto-differentiation/QuantLib-Risks-Cpp/presets/README.md

 - `linux-xad-gcc-ninja-relwithdebinfo`

 Additionally, for each of the presets listed above, there is a `*-noxad-*` version provided as well.
-This sets `QLXAD_DISABLE_ADD` to `ON`, reverting to the standard `double` for QuantLib's Real but compiling the examples within the `quantlib-xad` repository.
+This sets `QLRISKS_DISABLE_ADD` to `ON`, reverting to the standard `double` for QuantLib's Real but compiling the examples within the `QuantLib-Risks-Cpp` repository.
 This enabled benchmarking / comparisons of the same examples with XAD disabled.

 ## Usage